-Given the accelerated timeline for this initiative, the ISO acknowledges the need to restrict its scope.
+As noted above, given the accelerated timeline for this initiative, the ISO acknowledges the need to restrict its scope.
 In this regard, the intent is to focus narrowly on the capabilities of the generating facilities and equipment specifications.
 The precise manner in which some of these capabilities may be used will be left for future phases of this initiative.
 This first phase of the initiative is to consider changes solely to the LGIA.
 If changes to other market rules outside the LGIA are necessary for implementation, then such changes are outside the scope of this phase.

-An example relates to standards surrounding active power control.
+An example relates to requirements surrounding generation power management.
 The ISO currently seeks to ensure that variable generators design their facilities to include the capability of controlling their output – a capability common to many systems with significant variable generation and consistent with existing ISO Participating Generator obligations.
 How and when this capability may be used will be explored fully in subsequent stakeholder processes.
-This must be emphasized – the ISO does not intend to employ any active power control capabilities addressed in this straw proposal until after a stakeholder process has resulted in identified market rules and procedures.
+The ISO does not intend to employ any active power control capabilities addressed in this straw proposal until after a stakeholder process has resulted in identified market rules and procedures.

-Until the final rules on the application of active power control are finalized in a subsequent phase(s) of the initiative some uncertainty over their impact on resource production levels will exist.
+Until the final rules on the application of generation power management are finalized in a subsequent phase(s) of the initiative, some uncertainty over their impact on resource production levels will exist.
 The ISO is aware that this uncertainty has the potential to affect project financing and must be mitigated.
-Accordingly, one of the objectives of the stakeholder process will be to address this issue and other commercial sensitivities, such as accounting for the effect of existing power purchase agreements, existing equipment purchases, and the timing of long-lead time equipment procurement and equipment development.
-However, foregoing a discussion of the capability requirements pending the outcome of new market rules will not eliminate potential uncertainty, but can unacceptably jeopardize future grid reliability, lead to blunt or suboptimal grid solutions, or unnecessarily complicate the LGIA negotiation process.
+Accordingly, one of the objectives of the stakeholder process has been to address this issue and other commercial sensitivities, such as accounting for the effect of existing power purchase agreements, existing equipment purchases, and the timing of long-lead time equipment procurement and equipment development.
+Foregoing a discussion of the capability requirements pending the outcome of new market rules, however, will not eliminate potential uncertainty, but it can unacceptably jeopardize future grid reliability, lead to blunt or sub-optimal grid solutions, or unnecessarily complicate the LGIA negotiation process.

 2. Scope, Applicability, and Summary of Proposed Recommendations

 The recommendations in this document are applicable to Large Generating Facilities.

-Some recommendations in this proposal apply to all types of generation facilities, whereas other recommendations apply only to Variable Energy Resource (VER) plants that use inverters or other types of asynchronous generators.
+While some of the recommendations in this proposal are consistent with requirements imposed on all types of generation facilities, the scope of this proposal is to clarify the requirements for variable energy resources (VERs) and within the category of VERs, some of the recommendations apply only to those VERs that use inverters or other types of asynchronous generators.

-The new interconnection standards proposed in this document will become applicable after FERC approves the ISO’s filed LGIA with changes associated with these requirements.
+Recommendations regarding market policies and operational procedures are beyond the scope of this initiative.

-The recommendations are not intended to be applied retroactively to any interconnection project with an executed LGIA prior to their adoption by FERC.
-Moreover, the ISO intends to explore the equity of exempting certain interconnection projects on the basis of other commercial circumstances, including, but not limited to, the prior procurement of equipment or the execution of a power purchase agreement that does not permit recovery of incremental costs resulting from compliance with the revised standards.
-The proposed exemptions are discussed separately for each requirement.
+The recommendations are not intended to be applied retroactively to any interconnection project with an executed LGIA or that has been tendered an LGIA prior to adoption of any recommendations by the ISO Board of Governors.
+Moreover, as set forth below, the ISO proposes to exempt certain interconnection projects on the basis of a demonstrated significant commitment to procure equipment incompatible with any of the recommendations.
+Other potential grounds for exemption have been considered, but not adopted.
+These grounds related to certain commercial circumstances, including, but not limited to, the execution of a power purchase agreement that does not permit recovery of incremental costs resulting from compliance with the revised standards or an outstanding application for benefits under the American Reinvestment and Recovery Act.
+The justification for the exemption criteria associated with each recommended requirement is discussed more fully below.

-Recommendations regarding market policies and procedures are beyond the scope of this initiative.

-The ISO notes that the requirements specified herein may be subject to change in the event that NERC or WECC adopt requirements covering the same subject matter and the ISO and/or generation facility is required to comply with such NERC or WECC standards.
-Accordingly, the ISO will attempt to make the requirements as consistent with standards pending before NERC or WECC as possible and will adopt the NERC or WECC standards when they are finalized.

 The table below summarizes and compares present requirements with those proposed herein: